fuglaro/filet-cloud/README.md

        * The browser only uses the authentication cookie in requests back to the site's own originating site, by setting SameSite=Strict.
        * The browser expires the cookie after 5 minutes, by setting Max-Age=300.
        * The authorization JWT is protected from JavaScript access, by setting HttpOnly.
-       * The cookie is further protected by setting the Secure cookie attribute, and by giving the cookie name to have the secure __Host- prefix.
+       * The cookie is further protected by setting the Secure cookie attribute, and by giving the cookie the secure `__Host-` prefix.
     * While the login session remains active, the Storage Class will keep the JWT refreshed by repeating this process on intervals.
 TODO
-  * Requests to any storage link will succeed only if the backend's checks of the authentication JWT cookie is successfully validated with the following policy:
+  * Requests to any storage link (via the `/file:/` `/thumb:/` and `/zip` URL paths) will succeed only if the backend's checks of the authentication JWT cookie is successfully validated against the following policy:
     * The JWT is correctly signed.
     * The remote address IP of the request must match the JWT's Registered Audience Claim.
     * The JWT's Registered Expiration Time Claim must not have expired.
-    * The JWT's Registered Subject Claim (sub) must exactly match a unique identifier associated with an authenticated WebSocket connection, which is then used to fulfill the storage request.
+    * The JWT's Registered Subject Claim must exactly match a unique identifier associated with an authenticated WebSocket connection, which is then used to fulfill the storage request.
   * The JWT is signed using HS512 with a crytographically secure pseudorandom key generated on launch of the server.

 ### Additional Cross-Site Request Forgery (CSRF/XSRF) Protection